Elopement Photographer Scams: What to Ask Before Hiring

 First, elopements are different than traditional weddings.
 You’ll want someone who recognizes this and offers full-day elopement coverage.

-If you don’t want to feel rushed, you’ll need at least 6 hours of photography coverage, and your elopement photographer should also help you map out your day to create a timeline that reflects your values.
+If you don’t want to feel rushed and have everything from getting ready to celebrations after your ceremony photographed, you’ll need at least 6 hours of photography coverage.
+Your elopement photographer should help you map out your day to create a timeline that reflects your values.

 4. Where can you find reviews?